Be part of your community and help shape how social housing is delivered

-Since June 2000, FACS (formerly Housing NSW) has actively encouraged tenants to get involved and play a part in shaping the delivery of public housing through tenant participation and consultation.
+Since June 2000, DCJ (formerly Housing NSW) has actively encouraged tenants to get involved and play a part in shaping the delivery of public housing through tenant participation and consultation.

-Funding is set aside each year by FACS to run a number of activities that enable tenants to have a say in decisions that affect their homes and neighbourhoods.
+Funding is set aside each year by DCJ to run a number of activities that enable tenants to have a say in decisions that affect their homes and neighbourhoods.

 Tenant Participation initiatives are supported by nominated District staff at a local level, and corporately by Community Homes and Place in Ashfield.

 Tenant participation aims to build partnerships between tenants and social housing providers to: